All Products

 This parameter is not supported by the ApsaraDB for ClickHouse clusters of version 21.8.

-For more information about other parameters, see Kafka.
+For more information about parameters, see Kafka.

-CREATE TABLE default.kafka_src_table ON CLUSTER default
+CREATE TABLE default.kafka_src_table ON CLUSTER `default`

-( -- Fields that define the schema of the table
+(-- Fields that define the table schema

 id Int32,